 If a summons issued under the Act section 29(1) or (2) requires a person to produce evidence but does not require the person to give oral evidence, the person may, instead of producing the evidence at the inquiry, deliver the evidence to the court personally or by post at least 2 clear days before the first day of the inquiry.

-[Regulation 16 amended in Gazette 14 Dec 2007 p.
+[Regulation 16 amended: Gazette 14 Dec 2007 p.
 6240.]

 17. Statement of financial affairs